andreasmcdermott/blog/posts/creating-an-accessible-tab-component-with-react.md

 There are a lot of different aria attributes.
 Some can be used on any element, others are intended for elements with specific roles.
 We will use `aria-hidden` and `aria-labelledby` which are general attributes (can be used anywhere).
 We will also use `aria-selected` and `aria-controls` which are used for interactable elements.

-`Aria-hidden="true"` is the ecquivalent of `display: none` for the screen-reader.
+`Aria-hidden="true"` is the equivalent of `display: none` for the screen-reader.
 We are already hiding the inactive tabpanels using `display: none` and screen-readers should consider these elements hidden as well, but I've had issues with certain screen-readers ignoring this in the past.
 To avoid that I'm adding `aria-hidden="true"` as well to the inactive tabpanels.

 When the screen-reader highlights the tabpanel, we want it to include the tab's title.
 That is what `aria-labelledby` is for.
 The value of the attribute should be the id of the tab. `Aria-label` can be used for the same purpose.
 The difference is that it takes the label text instead (but because we don't want to duplicate the tab title, `aria-labelledby` is a better choice here).